 Widener, P. 2013.
 “A Protracted Age of Oil: Pipelines, Refineries and Quiet Conflict.”
 Local Environment 18(7): 834-851.

 Widener, P. 2011.
 Oil Injustice: Resisting and Conceding a Pipeline in Ecuador.
-Another World is Necessary series.
 Lanham MD: Rowman & Littlefield.

 Widener, P. 2011.
 “Governing and Contesting China’s Oil Operations in the Global South.”
-Pp. 159-184, in Environmental Inequalities Beyond Borders: Local Perspectives on Global Injustices, eds.
+In Environmental Inequalities Beyond Borders: Local Perspectives on Global Injustices, eds.
 J. Carmin and J. Agyeman.
-Cambridge, MA: MIT Press.
+Cambridge MA: MIT Press.